 Paul Dano has been nominated for his fair share of major awards but hasn’t actually won many.
 I find this astonishing since he was incredible as John Tibeats in 12 Years A Slave (2013), but was very much overshadowed by Michael Fassbender and Chiwetel Ejiofor.

-In his career, Paul Dano has been nominated for an overwhelming amount of awards, but hasn’t actually won many.
-I find this astonishing since he was incredible as John Tibeats in 12 Years A Slave (2013), but was very much overshadowed by the respective talents of Michael Fassbender and Chiwetel Eijofor.
 Despite this, Paul Dano is still one of the most interesting and engaging actors working today.
-He has a very compelling and vibrant aura about him on-screen, even when he is playing nasty characters.
+He has a very compelling and vibrant aura about him on-screen, even when he’s playing nasty characters.
 He is clearly an actor with great range too, as he has a variety of roles under his belt, including his challenging part in Prisoners (2013).
 Dano has been brilliant in everything I have seen him in, but his talents seem to go unnoticed, as many people will not have even heard of him.
-I am sure Dano will eventually get the credit he deserves.
+A great performer, let’s hope future films bring him a touch more credit.

 What do you think of the list?
 Are there any actors that you think are underrated?